Ambra Castagnetti

 Ambra Castagnetti was born in Genoa, Italy (1993), and she lives and works in Milan, Italy.

-She is a visual artist that works with sculpture, video, and installation.
+After earning a degree in Anthropology, she completed a Master’s in Visual Arts at NABA (Milan).
+She is a visual artist who works with sculpture, video, and installation.

 Ambra Castagnetti was born in Genoa, Italy (1993), and she lives and works in Milan, Italy.

-She is a visual artist that works with sculpture, video, and installation.
+After earning a degree in Anthropology, she completed a Master’s in Visual Arts at NABA (Milan).
+She is a visual artist who works with sculpture, video, and installation.

 - Serpentine series, 2023Ceramic, chain, rope